ashleyquevedo/gridgame/README.md

 Files also include separate game and HTML files to explore the single-player version!

-## Next Steps:

-To continue my exploration of Socket.io, I would like to implement a game lobby/room system in preparation for deployment of the game's multiplayer version.
-I would also like ot implement a timer to establish a win condition for the fastest player.
-There are also a few refinements to the tile-flipping functionality I would like to work on.

 ## Multiplayer Images:

 ### Multiplayer functionality proof-of-concept (using Socket.io!)